Coastal integrated forestry operations approvals

-The explanatory note (PDF 136KB) outlines the purpose and structure of the Coastal IFOA, the areas to which the Coastal IFOA applies and the role of the EPA in enforcing the Coastal IFOA.
+The explanatory note (PDF 136KB) outlines the purpose and structure of the Coastal IFOA, the areas to which the Coastal IFOA applies and our role in enforcing the Coastal IFOA.

-The Coastal IFOA conditions (PDF 9.75MB) can only be amended by the Minister for the Environment and the Minister for Lands and Forestry.
+The Coastal IFOA conditions (PDF 9.75MB) can only be amended jointly by the Minister for the Environment and the Minister for Agriculture.

 The Coastal IFOA conditions set mandatory actions and controls for protecting threatened plants, animals, habitats, soils and water.